ShubhamSalvi1/retail-sales-analytics/README.md

 - Return rate sits at **6.9%** of gross sales, a useful baseline metric for tracking product quality or fulfillment issues over time.

 ---
+## Limitations
+* The dataset covers a single UK-based online retailer over roughly one year — findings reflect this specific business, not retail trends generally.
+* Revenue is heavily skewed toward the UK market, which limits the depth of international comparison.
+* No customer demographic data (age, gender, acquisition channel) was available, limiting segmentation beyond order behavior.
+* Return reasons are not captured in the source data — the return rate is a volume metric, not a root-cause diagnosis.
+---
+## Future Improvements

 ## Project Structure